jssteinberg/some-makeup/src/routes/style/info/fix.md

 ---

-For the root element there a two rules that prevents overflown text, and one normalizing rule, all three important for mobile devices.
+For the root element there a two rules that prevents overflown text, and one normalizing rule, all three important for mobile devices:

-`overflow-wrap: break-word` (not  `word-break` property) it simply breaks words if needed to not overflow horizontally and create a horizontal scrollbar. *As a side note, sanitize.css states it uses `word-break` in its readme, but actually  uses `overflow-wrap`.*
+1. Break words if needed to not overflow horizontally and create a horizontal scrollbar. *As a side note, sanitize.css states it uses `word-break` in its readme, but actually  uses `overflow-wrap`.*

-`hyphens: auto` allows the browser to automatically hyphenate words when text wraps if appropriate. *The support may still be lacking for some languages in some browsers.* `hyphens: manual` may be set (for some elements) on wider viewports or for advanced content creators who knows `shy`.
+2. Allow the browser to automatically hyphenate words when text wraps if appropriate. *The support may still be lacking for some languages in some browsers.* `hyphens: manual` may be set (for some elements) on wider viewports or for advanced content creators who knows `shy`.

-`-webkit-text-size-adjust: 100%` is for preventing Safari on Ios to adjust bigger font-size for some elements when device is in landscape orientation.
+3. Prevent Safari on Ios to adjust bigger font-size for some elements when device is in landscape orientation.

 ```css
 :root {